Total curvature of complete surfaces in hyperbolic space

+\begin{remark}The most interesting term in \eqref{eqmain} is the last one, which we call the {\em ideal defect} of $S$.
+It defines a functional for plane curves which is invariant under the action of the M\"obius group.
+In fact, the form $dx dy/\|y-x\|^2$, as well as $\theta(x,y)$, is invariant under M\"obius transformations.
+Similar expressions for space curves appear often in the study of conformally invariant knot energies (cf.\cite{ohara}).

+The first term in the right hand side of \eqref{eqmain} is positive, and can be considered as a `truncated area' of $S$, in view of \eqref{crofton}.
+We call this term the {\em measure of non-trivial geodesics of $S$}.
+From Proposition \ref{p3}, it will be clear that it is a natural functional of $S$. \end{remark}

 The idea of the proof is roughly the following.
-We pull-back $d\ell$ to the space of chords of $S$.
-Integration gives the first term on the right hand side of \eqref{eqmain}.
-Applying Stokes theorem yields then the result.
-This procedure was already used in \cite{pohl}, but here we use a different form having $d\ell$ as exterior derivative.
+We pull-back $d\ell$ to the space of point pairs of $S$.
+Integration gives the measure of non-trivial geodesics.
+Applying Stokes' theorem yields then the result.
+This procedure was already used by Pohl in the euclidean setting in \cite{pohl}, but here we use a different `primitive' of $d\ell$.
 This leads to a somehow dual construction, where the total curvature instead of the area appears.
-This dual viewpoint could not be taken in euclidean space.
+This dual approach is not possible in euclidean space.

-\begin{remark} The form $dx dy/\|y-x\|^2$, as well as $\theta(x,y)$, are invariant under M\"obius transformations.
-Hence, the last term in \eqref{eqmain} is invariant under the action of the M\"obius group on $\partial_\infty\mathbb H^3$.
-We call this term the {\em ideal defect} of $S$.
-Similar expressions for space curves appear often in the study of conformally invariant knot energies (cf.\cite{langevin.ohara}). \end{remark}

-From the previous theorem one gets easily a formula for a general surface with cone-like ends.
+From Theorem \ref{main} one gets easily a formula for a general surface with cone-like ends.